 The Main Causes of Poverty in Samoa

 Extreme poverty is very uncommon in Samoa.
-However, around 20 percent of Samoans do live under the national poverty line.
-The causes of poverty in Samoa ultimately boil down to lack of access to education, youth unemployment and underemployment, gender inequity and threats to natural resources and farming land like natural disasters.
+However, according to the Asian Development Bank, approximately 22% of the country’s population lived below the national poverty line in 2018.
+The causes of poverty in Samoa ultimately boil down to lack of access to education, youth unemployment and underemployment, gender inequity and threats to natural resources and farming land, such as natural disasters.

 Increasing natural disasters such as cyclones threaten marine and agricultural resources, causing communities to take a long time to recover from the devastation they inflict.
 While Samoa’s soil is fertile, it is very shallow and prone to erosion.
 These features are only intensified by rising temperatures and population increases, causing land degradation and shortages of resources.

-Most Samoans rely on agriculture for their income, so any threat affects their livelihoods.
-There is an immediate need for the implementation of sustainable farming, fishing and logging practices in Samoa to prevent environmental degradation and preserve Samoa’s natural resources.
+Most Samoans rely on agriculture for their income, so any threat to their livelihoods affects them.
+To prevent environmental degradation and preserve Samoa’s natural resources, sustainable farming, fishing and logging practices must be implemented immediately.

 Overall, Samoa is a moderately productive and stable country in the context of the Pacific region.
 However, more work can be done to ensure that the next generation of youth is employed and has the same natural resources at their disposal as their ancestors did.

-Hopefully, with the implementation of sustainable agricultural practices, these changes are made, and Samoans can expand from agriculture into manufacturing to continue working towards achieving its Millenium Development Goals.
+Hopefully, these changes will be made with the implementation of sustainable agricultural practices.
+Samoans can expand from agriculture into manufacturing to continue working toward achieving their Millennium Development Goals.

 Photo: Flickr